mhdawson/micro-app-phone-dialer/README.md

 the original window will be closed and one with the correct size of the phone-dialer will be created.

+To dial any of the configured entries, simply click the button for that entry.

+To dial additional digits, type those digits into the input box and hit the SEND button beside the input box.

 #Example

 The following is the page shown for my configuration: